Micci11/challenge2portfolio/README.md

 # Description

-A portfolio of my me
+A portfolio of me for potential employers

 Image below for reference